 The demand for fresh snails (escargots) in restaurants in the USA is increasing year on year, and snail farmers are struggling to keep up with demand.
-One farmer in the US has seen annual sales double since first opening for business in 2017.
+One snail farmer in the US has seen annual sales double since first opening for business in 2017.

 Fresh snails taste much nicer than the canned, pre-cooked varieties that are usually available in the US.
-The main problem in the US is that it is illegal for restaurants or food firms to import fresh snails, whether dead or alive, as they are considered to be a pest or invasive species.
+The main issue in the US is that it is illegal for restaurants or food firms to import fresh snails.
+Dead or alive, snails are considered to be a pest or invasive species.

 Trade figures are showing that US consumption of snails rose 42% to 300 tonnes in 2018, which means this is an amazing opportunity for anyone in the US looking to start a successful business.
 There is very few snail farms in the US, and the USDA doesn’t permit selling live snails across US states.
-The global market of wholesale snail sales is worth approximately $117m a year, and this makes it one of the best niche markets to jump in.
+The global market of wholesale snail sales is worth approximately $117M a year, and this makes it one of the best niche markets to jump in to.

 Anyone wanting to start a snail farm in the US would need to work very closely with the USDA to get regulatory approval.

-This includes making sure the greenhouses are snail-proof, and that they cannot escape.
-This includes an airlock door, all drain holes being grated, and the greenhouse being surrounded by gravel which is regularly sprayed with snail repellent.
+Among other things, this includes making sure the greenhouses are snail-proof, and that they cannot escape.
+Installing an airlock door, all drain holes being grated, and the greenhouse being surrounded by gravel which is regularly sprayed with snail repellent.